Tugdual-G/budack/README.md

 ImageMagick is used to apply a sigmoidal contrast to the image, but this can be done with any editing software.
 Editing the script allow to tune the parameters easily.

+The project use tree different styles of implementation :
-Live render of the computing is possible using the project's branch "opengl", this branch is implemented in a master/slave scheme, which is slower but more suited to large images ( > 10,000 x 10,000 px).
+* The __main__ branch is implemented in a master/slave scheme, which is slower but more suited to large images ( > 8000 x 8000 px) and live rendering.
+* The __gather__ branch uses a "compute then gather" scheme which is really fast but ends with huge data transferts in the case of large images, which take a toll on the RAM.
+* The __shader__ branch is GPU-oriented, it was just an excuse to discover compute-shaders, since the GPU is not well suited to this problem due to the massive amount of random access writes, for now it's garbage.

 ![gif example](images_examples/live_render.gif)